benjaminmoon/benjaminmoon.github.io/_palaeomap/03-true-palaeogeographical-outlines.md

   geom_map() + …
 ```

 Instead, you can use the function `geom_polygon` and have the different layers plotted automatically with the colours assigned above.
 The _fill_ is the most important argument as that assigns the main bulk of the colour.
-The _colour_ argument is the outline, which you shouldn't use bas that will outline the map layers and change their shape.
+The _colour_ argument is the outline, which you shouldn't use as that will outline the map layers and change their shape.
 The `colour` argument will be used when plotting occurrence points (see below).
 Also having the ordered and correctly grouped _polygon_id_ is important here as that determines how the individual polygons are grouped and closed, preventing shapes from spanning the globe, or incorrectly overlapping.

 I'll point out here that there's quite a lot going on in the `palaeogeog_map_niceties` function at the end.
 This is a collection of theme options and a colour scale to show the map properly.
 In particular this adds the outline and the lines of the equator and tropics.
 I guess one thing to note is that the 'tropics', in a biodiversity sense, may not be the same in the past as the present.
 Increased temperatures can change the latitudinal biodiversity gradient.
 Also, obliquity and precession change the latitudes of the astronomical tropics through
 time.